 The police will immediately respond to a burglar alarm when instructed by the monitoring centre, usually within 7-12 minutes.
 They are less likely to respond to an unmonitored alarm when called by a neighbour.

 If you carry out an extension to your home you must remember to extend your burglar alarm coverage as well.

 External lighting: Security lighting is a good deterrent and is recommended at door entry points.
 A clear, low, white light which activates from dusk to dawn is ideal for lighting a yard and garden and allows any intruders to be clearly seen.

 Check to make sure that trees and plants do not obscure your lighting.
 It’s recommended that you regularly cut vegetation back.
 Also, take care to position these lights so that light pollution does not annoy your neighbours.

 Internal lighting: Use an automatic plug-in time switch to operate a lamp or light at pre-set times when you are away.
 Energy-saving LED bulbs are best as they do not use as much electricity, last longer than conventional bulbs, and do not generate heat, thus reducing fire risk.

 In blocks of flats, automatic low-energy lights that detect movement are recommended for corridors, stairwells and communal areas, such as car parks and cycle stores.

 We are NSI (National Security Inspectorate) Gold accredited installing alarms, CCTV and lighting

-For advice on the services, we can help provide you with contact us now.
+For advice on the services, we can help provide contact us now.